 It took quite a long time to find who I should speak to.
 I tried Surrey County Council, but they weren’t that helpful.
 Then I called in at the Town Hall and they finally put me in touch with the right person, and actually they were brilliant.

 I rang all the local nursing homes, asking about prices and so on.
 I only followed up those who told me their costs over the phone as the others will try the big sell once you are there.
 We found one that was really terrific - that was on the Thursday and she moved into a lovely room the following Wednesday.

 It worked very well for the first 18 months in the residential wing.
 Then one night she went to the bathroom without her stick, fell over and broke her hip.
 She went into hospital for two weeks and deteriorated terribly, losing a lot of confidence, returning to the nursing wing in the same home.
 She had already lost the use of her right hand, but now her legs can't bear any weight so everything has to be done for her.'

 Cost of care

 It costs about £60,000 a year to keep her with everything she needs.
 Care home fees always sound very high, but they work out at about the same as a decent hotel.
 Her state pension brings in £6,000 a year, then a civil service pension from my dad brings in another £3,500, plus her investments have grown, so it’s surprising that her capital has decreased less than I thought it would.

 "There is money available if you can find out how to claim it."

-The care home sorted out NHS funded nursing care, which contributes about £110 a week.
-I found the meeting about it very helpful because it told me everything the home did – like turning her at night, helping with teeth and feeding.
+The care home sorted out NHS-funded nursing care, which contributes about £110 a week.
+I found the meeting about it very helpful because it told me everything the home did, such as turning her at night, helping with cleaning her teeth and feeding herself.